SparkRESTfulService/Summation/PROCESS.md

-# About
+# Prcoess to Implement BDD and TDD
-This documents states the process followed to build the RESTful webservice using both Test Drivern Development and Behaviour Driven Development process
+**About:** This documents states the process followed to build the RESTful webservice using both Test Drivern Development and Behaviour Driven Development process

 1. **Create the project structure:**
 *this will be a parent project containing two modules*